o-liccardo/SwiftyConstraints/README.md

 # SwiftyConstraints
-Create a constraint between two UIView extending the UIView class
+Create a constraint between two UIView extending the UIView class in a Swifty way :)